sapegin/washingcode-book/manuscript/120_Linting.md

 This rule is autofixable unless there are multiple replacements for a certain abbreviation.

 T> [Unicorn ESLint plugin](https://github.com/sindresorhus/eslint-plugin-unicorn) has many useful rules to improve codebase consistency and promote modern features of JavaScript.
 Most of these rules are autofixable.
+However, be careful: some rules can make your code too modern and it won’t work in all browsers you need to support.

 ## Linting legacy code